MicrosoftDocs/memdocs/sccm/sum/deploy-use/software-updates-maintenance.md

     - This cleanup won't remove expired updates from the Configuration Manager console if they're currently deployed.

 > [!NOTE]
-> The "Months to wait before a superseded update is expired" is based on the creation date of the update.
-For example, if you use 2 months for this setting, then updates that have been superseded and are 2 months old will be declined in WSUS and expired in Configuration Manager.
-This behavior is also seen in the PowerShell script to decline superseded updates from [The complete guide to Microsoft WSUS and Configuration Manager SUP maintenance](https://blogs.technet.microsoft.com/configurationmgr/2016/01/26/the-complete-guide-to-microsoft-wsus-and-configuration-manager-sup-maintenance/) blog post.
+> The "Months to wait before a superseded update is expired" is based on the creation date of the superseding update.
+For example, if you use 2 months for this setting, then updates that have been superseded will be declined in WSUS and expired in Configuration Manager when the superceding update is 2 months old.

 All WSUS Maintenance needs to be run manually on secondary site WSUS databases.
 The following **WSUS Server Cleanup Wizard** options aren't run on the CAS and primary sites: